rocket4321/nx584mqtt/README.md

 ------------------------------------------------
 # FUTURE:

-- Docker config
 - Alter defaults to HA, if needed or desired
-- Test MQTT last will and disconnection/reconnection when MQTT server goes offline
 - Verify HTTP event stream still functional

 ------------------------------------------------